Equity, Diversity, and Inclusion

 Community Based Development: Othello Square

-View our Orenda project – one of four buildings planned for the Othello Square development
+View our Orenda project – one of four buildings planned for the Othello Square development.

 Exemplary Building Program Demonstration Project: Beacon Pacific Village

 With a mission to serve the communities of Chinatown International District and Beacon Hill, Beacon Pacific Village provides family-sized affordable housing above an early-learning childcare center and an all-inclusive elderly care facility.
-As part of the HDC Exemplary Building Program, its aggressive sustainability targets address the climate crisis while providing thermal and acoustic comfort to underserved residents of our community.
+As part of the HDC Exemplary Buildings Program, its aggressive sustainability targets address the climate crisis while providing thermal and acoustic comfort to underserved residents of our community.

-Learn more about the Beacon Pacific Village project
+Learn more about the Beacon Pacific Village project.

-Read our blog, What does it take to break ground on affordable housing? to learn about the project’s challenges and rewards
+Read our blog, What does it take to break ground on affordable housing? to learn about the project’s challenges and rewards.

 Housing and Community Partners